metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Nice to see Klint Kubiak incorporating a bit more creativity into the offense.
 A play-action wide receiver screen tossed back to the tailback on the opposite side of the field helped Minnesota move the ball down a few yards away from the goal zone.

 Kirk Cousins, on the other hand, hasn't been quite on point.
 He threw a bad interception to a linebacker after staring his receiver down.
 Then he failed to connect on a crucial two-point conversion play to Justin Jefferson.

 On a red zone drive in the fourth quarter, the Vikings go with two boring rushes up the middle with Alexander Hamilton, a five-receiver set on 3rd down, and a hard bootleg on 4th down.
 Hmm....not the best set of play calls.

 Elijah Mitchell and Deebo Samuel have been fantastic rushing the ball against one of the better defenses in the league.

+***

+## Seahawks @ Washington

+Even though this has been stated before, it's worth mentioning again - Taylor Heinecke is one tough son of a bitch.
+His ability to handle pressure is matched by few.

+Russell Wilson may be playing a little better.
+His deep passes have been on point.